JJoriping/KKuTu/README.md

 1. Download or clone this repository to your machine.
 1. Install [node.js](https://nodejs.org/en/) and npm(this will be installed automatically).
 1. Install [PostgreSQL](https://www.postgresql.org/) database server and pgAdmin(this will be installed automatically).
-1. Using NPM, install grunt by running: `sudo npm install -g grunt grunt-cli`
+1. Using NPM, install grunt by running: `npm install -g grunt grunt-cli`
 1. Run pgAdmin and put the SQL file(`./db.sql`) into your database.
 	* For further details, visit [my blog][dev-blog].
 1. (Optional) If you want to have Ranking System working, download Redis from [here](https://github.com/MicrosoftArchive/redis/releases).